programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 difficulty: TBC
 activity: TBC
 topics: [topic, topic]
 abstract: This lesson demonstrates how to use _nanDECK_ to design and publish your own deck of printed or digital playing cards, and use them to test a group's knowledge of historical events through a _Timeline_-like game mechanic.
-This tutorial will focus on best practices for handling digitized historical objects.
+The lesson will highlight best practices for handling digitized historical objects.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---